agilecrm/agile-popups/README.md

 ## Timing your actions
 For popup actions, you can time when to show the popups
 - Immediate: Shows the popup immediately after the page loads.
-- After Certain Time: Show after a specified time in seconds.
+- After Certain Time: Shows after a specified time in seconds.
 - On Starting Scroll: Shows the popup when the user starts scrolling the page
 - On reaching end of Page: Shows the popup when user reaches the bottom of the page.